-- Lightweight events may be held at any of the Senior status levels. - Lightweight events may be held in event bands based on ranking points. - Lightweight competition and wins will attract status points and ranking points as for all Senior competition.
+- Lightweight events may be held in event bands based on ranking points. - Lightweight competition and wins will attract ranking points as for all Senior competition.

-4-4 Rowability Class
+4-4 Adaptive Class

-- Rowability events may be offered for physical and learning disabilities and for competitors able to use the upper body including trunk (RFS) or those able to use arms and shoulders only (RUS). - British Rowing will determine which boats are eligible for Rowability competition in the RFS and RUS events - c.
-Strapping shall comply with the requirements of Appendix D.
+- Adaptive events may be offered for the boat classes defined in 2-2-4. - British Rowing will determine which boats are eligible for AR1 and AR2 competition in the Adaptive events. - c.
+Strapping shall comply with the requirements of Appendix D. - d.
+Adaptive events will not attract ranking points.